mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 info: Microsoft.Hosting.Lifetime[0]
 ```

-To see it working, I'll use the [grpc_cli](https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md) tool for making gRPC calls.
+To see it working, you can use the [grpc_cli](https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md) tool for making gRPC calls.
 You can download and use it or use your preferred tool.

-Once properly downloaded and installed, open a new terminal, and let's now invoke the `Features` method from the StateStore service using the following command: `grpc_cli call unix:///tmp/dapr-components-sockets/memstore.sock Features ''`
+Once properly downloaded and installed, open a new terminal instance, and let's invoke the `Features` method from the StateStore service, using the following command: `grpc_cli call unix:///tmp/dapr-components-sockets/memstore.sock Features ''`

 ```
 ➜ memstore-dotnet grpc_cli call unix:///tmp/dapr-components-sockets/memstore.sock Features ''